Background

 The Next Generation Academies (NGAs) are a joint initiative between the AFL and AFL clubs aimed at the attraction, retention and development of all talented players (both male and female), while growing participation in the under-represented segments of our community.

-A key objective of Essendon's NGA is to increase the talent pool of Indigenous and multicultural players.
+A key objective of Essendon's NGA is to increase the talent pool of Culturally Diverse and First Nations players.
 These groups are significantly under-represented in the AFL comparative to the population, and therefore AFL clubs are incentivised through draft concessions for their role in growing this talent pool.
 However, the primary function of the NGAs is to provide a club-based talent program to all kids, using the AFL clubs' profile and expertise to raise awareness and interest in the programs.

 Essendon's NGA regions